bottledcode/atlas-db/docs/reference/commands.md

    ```
    PREPARE [ID] [RAW QUERY]\r\n
    ```
+   Prepares a query for execution, associating it with an identifier.

 2. **Execute a Prepared Query:**
    ```
    EXECUTE [ID]\r\n
    ```
+   Executes a previously prepared query.

 3. **Perform a One-Off Query:**
    ```
    QUERY [RAW QUERY]\r\n
    ```
+   Executes a single query without preparation.

 4. **Remove a Prepared Query:**
    ```
    FINALIZE [ID]\r\n
    ```
+   Removes a previously prepared query from memory.

 5. **Bind a Value to a Prepared Query:**
    ```
    BIND [ID] [PARAM] [TYPE] [VALUE]\r\n
    ```
+   Binds a value to a parameter in a prepared query.

 6. **Transaction Commands:**
    ```